Projects per year

 She studies how researchers and writers use different writing-forms – traditional scholarly writing as well as fiction, essay, memoir, poetry – to open up new thinking-and-feeling spaces.
 Her research on ‘voice’ and its epistemological affordances is informing the fields of fiction and nonfiction via her widely read essays ‘Ditching the New Yorker Voice’ (2022) and ‘On Not Asking “Should I Insert Myself in the Text?”’
 (2023).
 Her essays have appeared in publications including Public Books, Lit Hub Daily, Sydney Review of Books, The Monthly, Guardian Australia, The Australian, Inside Story, and Best Australian Essays 2007.

-Kate is Associate Professor of Media, Cultural Studies and Creative Writing at Macquarie University.
+Kate is an Associate Professor in the School of Communication, Society and Culture at Macquarie University.
 She holds a Bachelor of Arts (Hons) degree and a PhD from the University of Sydney.

 Research student supervision